 Trip Participant Responsibilities

-All participants are expected to read and comply with these responsibilities
+All participants are encouraged to read and comply with these responsibilities

 - No Pets allowed on club trips